do you believe?

 “I Myself am the living Bread come down from heaven.” —John 6:51

-Jesus said: "The bread I will give is My flesh, for the life of the world" (Jn 6:51).
-At the Last Supper, Jesus took the bread and the cup of wine and said: "This is My body," and "This is My blood" (Mt 26:26, 28).
-When many of Jesus' disciples broke away from Him because of such statements (see Jn 6:66), Jesus didn't change His words or explain them away as figurative statements.
-The early Church realized this; therefore, they took Jesus' words literally, as He clearly meant them.
-They believed they were receiving the body and blood of Jesus when they received Holy Communion.
-The Church, from Jesus' time to the present day, has believed this, lived it, and even died for it.
+Jesus said: “The bread I will give is My flesh, for the life of the world” (Jn 6:51).
+At the Last Supper, Jesus took the bread and the cup of wine and said: “This is My body,” and “This is My blood” (Mt 26:26, 28).
+When many of Jesus’ disciples broke away from Him because of such statements (see Jn 6:66), Jesus didn’t change His words or explain them away as symbolic statements.
+The early Church realized this; therefore, they took Jesus’ words as He clearly meant them.
+They believed they were receiving the Body and Blood of Jesus when they received Holy Communion.
+The Church, from Jesus’ time to the present day, has believed this, lived it, and even died for it.

 Prayer: Father, may I desire to receive Jesus in Holy Communion as deeply as Jesus desires to give Himself (see Lk 22:15).

 Promise: “Philip launched out with this Scripture passage as his starting point, telling him the good news of Jesus.” —Acts 8:35

 Praise: Jane volunteers at a hospice care facility where she has been led by God to help prepare the dying to meet Him.

 The Nihil Obstat ("Permission to Publish") is a declaration that a book or pamphlet is considered to be free of doctrinal or moral error.
 It is not implied that those who have granted the Nihil Obstat agree with the contents, opinions, or statements expressed.